vermav6/CS1XA3/Assign1/README.md

 Part-2 :: Put all uncommited changes in a file

 1. Used git diff command for the uncommited changes
-2. ">>" used for appending the stuff from old to a new file changes/log
+2. ">" used for overwriting the stuff from old to a new file changes/log

 Part-3 ::